Kew Goes Plastic-Free

 You Can Help

-• Start using a shopping bag - get one of the Greener Kew ones from a local trader if you need one
+• Get a reusable shopping bag - you can buy one of the Greener Kew ones from a local trader if you need one

 • Express your support for the campaign to local traders

-• Encourage traders who havent pledged yet, to take part
+• Encourage traders who haven't pledged yet to take part

-Tuesday, 1 July 2008
+Tuesday 1 July 2008

 Party Started